ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Topic for commanding the controller

 The topic interface is a fire-and-forget alternative.
 Use this interface if you don't care about execution monitoring.
-The controller's path and goal tolerance specification is not used in this case, as there is no mechanism to notify the sender about tolerance violations.
+The goal tolerance specification is not used in this case, as there is no mechanism to notify the sender about tolerance violations.
+If state tolerances are violated, the trajectory is aborted and the current position is held.
 Note that although some degree of monitoring is available through the ``~/query_state`` service and ``~/state`` topic it is much more cumbersome to realize than with the action interface.